arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/2-HiveMigration.md

     | Identity | clustermanagedid |
     | SQL database for Ambari | leave blank |
     | SQL database for Hive | hiveserver*9999*/hivedb*9999* |
     | Authenticate SQL Database | Select **Authenticate**.
 On the **Authenticate** page, enter **azuresa** for the username, provide the password you created for this user in the database, and then click **Test Connection**.
-You should receive a warning informing you that Azure couldn't currently validate the database credentials, but that you can proceed.
+You might receive a warning informing you that Azure couldn't currently validate the database credentials, but that you can proceed.
 Click **Select** to finish.
     | SQL database for Ooozie | leave blank |

 1. On the **Security + networking** tab, enter the following settings, and then select **Next: Configuration + pricing**